Skip to content

 Workforce planning is treated as a strategic black box in many companies.
 The board sets a headcount target, HR calculates cost-centre budgets, the trade union representatives find out too late, and ultimately a restructuring plan lands on the table where nobody can explain why exactly these 47 positions are being cut.
 The Workforce Planning Agent disassembles this black box into deterministic forecasting models, rule-based consultation workflows and clearly separated human decision points.

 In default mode, the agent is not an EU AI Act high-risk system.
-It calculates headcount requirements from order book + seasonality + attrition history, reconciles them with the skills inventory and delivers a capacity-planning view per cost centre.
+It calculates headcount requirements from the order book, seasonality and attrition history, reconciles them with the skills inventory and delivers a capacity-planning view per cost centre.
 That is operational forecasting and does not fall under Annex III(4)(b) of the EU AI Act 2024/1689.
 Only when the optional redundancy recommendation module is activated does the classification switch to high-risk with DPIA mandatory under Article 35 UK GDPR, prohibition on solely automated decisions under Article 22, and the affected employee’s right to challenge.
 Most companies deliberately do not activate this module.

 UK TULRCA Section 188 collective consultation as hard compliance gate